-In the late 1990s, no town planning approval was required for a B&B operation, merely an agreement to comply with the council requirements.
-It appears that the premises is lawfully established for B&B however the collective corporate memory of the approval has faded with the passage of time since the original approvals; the gradual change in the approvals process; the change of staff at DSC; and the change of landowners of the site.
-In order to move forward and ensure the use meets legal requirements, the landowner is seeking formal approval for the use.
+In the late 1990s, planning approval was NOT required for a B&B, there was merely an agreement to comply with the Council requirements.
+The premises is lawfully established for B&B. In order to move forward and ensure the use meets legal requirements, the landowner is seeking formal approval for the use.